 UTGSU Space Booking and In-person Operations

-Due to ongoing maintenance issues in-person operations are postponed.
+Due to the reconfiguration of the UTGSU office, in-person operations are postponed.
 We are still available to provide support for our members virtually.
 Please feel free to reach out at email@example.com.
 Members will not be able to book student meeting spaces at the UTGSU for the time being.
-Our tentative date for in-person reopening is late November 2022.
 Thank you for your patience and understanding while we navigate reopening.

 FALL Schedule: October to December

 Gym bookings for the month of October will be taking place on September 27, 2019 beginning at 10:00 AM by email firstname.lastname@example.org .
 Emails sent before 10am will not be considered.

 - Monday, Tuesday, Wednesday – 1 hour time slot from 5-6:00 PM for badminton